VolkanSah/How-to-Use-Docker/README.md

 ## Additional Resources

-For more detailed information, refer to the official Docker documentation at [docker.com](https://www.docker.com).
+For more detailed information, go to the official Docker documentation at [docker.com](https://www.docker.com).